rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-embedder.md

 - `captive-portal-login-result`: this event is dispatched when captive portal login process is finished.
 Its `detail` is an object as { result, id }, result contains a boolean ture if login successfully, otherwise false.
 The id corresponds to the id from `captive-portal-login-request`, same id means that they are request/result pair.
 - `caret-state-changed`: this event is dispatched when the accessible-caret changes.
 See [`CaretStateChangedEvent.webidl`](https://searchfox.org/mozilla-central/source/dom/webidl/CaretStateChangedEvent.webidl) for `detail`.
 - `sw-registration-done`: this event is dispatched when all service workers defined in webmanifests has done processing registrations during system bootup.
-- `activity-aborted`: this event is dispatched when a processing activity is aborted by shutdown of handler's service worker, shutdown of handler's service worker hosted process, or cancel of activity requester. `Event.detail` carries information in the following format: { reason: "activity-canceled/process-shutdown/service-worker-shutdown", caller: "caller's origin", handler: "handler's origin"}.
+- `activity-aborted`: this event is dispatched when a processing activity is aborted by shutdown of handler's service worker, shutdown of handler's service worker hosted process, or cancel of activity requester.
+    - `Event.detail` is ```{ reason: "activity-canceled/process-shutdown/service-worker-shutdown", id: "activity uid", name: "activity name", caller: "caller origin", handler: "handler origin" }```
+- `activity-opened`: this event is dispatched when caller has start an activity, a.k.a. activity.start().
+    - `Event.detail` is ```{ id: "activity uid", name: "activity name", caller: "caller origin" }```
+- `activity-closed`: this event is dispatched when a started activity is done processing, a.k.a. activity.start() is resolve/reject.
+    - `Event.detail` is ```{ id: "activity uid", name: "activity name", caller: "caller origin", handler: "handler origin" }```

 ## WindowProvider delegate